Part 1 - Death Knell

 A man in dark blue armour sits upon a stone beneath Claiomh’s tree with a book open in front of him.
 He reads aloud, feeling each word’s meaning as he speaks them.

 “The realm is as a bell and its parts: yoke, crown, head, shoulder, waist, sound rim, lip, mouth, clapper, and bead line.
 As each serves a function, they remain guarded by those sworn to them.”
 The armoured one looks up and notices a small wispy creature ambling closer.
-“Greetings, little friend, did you come to listen to me practice recitation of my order’s doctrine?”
+“Greetings, little friend, did you come to listen to me recite my order’s doctrine?”
 The frail and pale creature is a tangle of white wisps adorned with eyes, four stubby limbs, and a hungry beak.
-It pecks about the dull loam, searching for food.
-It pays little mind to the one in blue, though does look up on occasion when the man speaks.
+As it pecks about the dull loam, searching for food, it pays little mind to the one in blue, though does look up on occasion when the man speaks.

 With a sigh, he continues reciting.
 “Shoulder, bearing a wealth of gold and land, privileges that may temp the weak-willed if not watched over closely.
 Court goers, physicians, and inheritors alike all lodge beneath the strong roof of the Shoulder Guard.